gwillgues/SELinux-Tools/README.md

 This saves a ton of time from looking at the `audit2allow` man page to find the checkmodule and semodule_package syntax for manual compilation, as well as having to type those commands out.

 Place in `/usr/bin/compilete` for best usage.

+# domtrans_example.txt
+When making custom SELinux policies, I ran into an issue where a custom SELinux policy was launching under context of the parent process and was not properly transitioning.
+When checking the AVC denials in the audit log, you will see the parent process requesting "execute_no_trans" on the custom type you created.

+This example shows what you need to add to your .te file before you compile it to force the transition to the proper policy.